featuriz/Complete-React-Redux/README.md

 # INFO

-Forms - Functions and props
+Deleting data

-- At App - created addNinja function to handle form
+- Create deleteNinja function at App
-- pass this function to AddNinja as prop
+- As previous chapter pass this function to Ninjas
-- At AddNinja.js assign the state to this function.
-So function at App can handle AddNinja state.
+- At Ninjas create delete button for each
-- Create random id
+- We Cannot pass directly, that's why ()
-- Create spread operator ...
+- On submit it passes back to App.js
-- Create a copy of old array and add new to it
+- Create new list with filtering the old (remove by id)
-- Using this.setState change the state.
+- Set this list to state.

-Thats all Now the form date will be update to UI.
+End!